WemimoAdewale/alx-low_level_programming/0x02-functions_nested_loops/README.md

-script that prints eact term in fibonacci sequence
+script that finds the first 97 fibonacci numbers